Andernach Geyser: History

 Ownership of the peninsula went to the town of Andernach in 1990.
 In 2001, another borehole was drilled into the gas-permeable rock at a new location farther from the road.
-Even when the first hole was driven, the geyser jetted back to a height of 40 metres.
+Even when the first hole was drilled, the geyser jetted back to a height of 40 metres.
 The well was then fitted with a gate valve again.
 The Federation for the Environment and Conservation (BUND) presented a case to the Higher Administrative Court of Rhineland-Palatinate to prevent the further development of the geyser for tourism within the nature reserve.
 In May 2005, the town of Andernach and the BUND settled out of court to allow the geyser to be reactivated under certain conservation conditions and for tourism purposes.